hezibu/alien/cran-comments.md

-## Minor release
+## Patch release

-This is a minor version release to the already published package.
+This is a patched version of the already published package.

-* Added functions.
+* Added functions for visualization.
 * Added new functionality to existing functions.
 * Expanded documentation.
 * Fixed a bug.